1-Minute Tip #1: Confused by Digital Marketing Jargon? Here’s a Brief Explanation

 The Most Misunderstood Concepts In Digital Marketing

-You see, some terms in digital marketing can be difficult to truly comprehend or make sense of.
+You see, some terms in digital marketing can be at first difficult to comprehend.
 Some may have many definitions, while others may be the victims of prolonged misuse.
 We are in a day and age where digital marketing has proven to be as important as conventional marketing, even more in some cases.
-There are thousands of digital marketing agencies and millions of digital marketers out there who strive to optimize their campaigns day in and day out to reach the maximum number of people while staying within the budget constraints defined by their clients.
+There are thousands of digital marketing agencies and millions of digital marketers out there who strive to optimize their campaigns day in and day out to reach the maximum number of people while staying within the budget defined by their clients.

 Digital marketing is an imperfect science that needs continuous A-B testing to achieve optimized results.
-While it may seem to be easy, one really has to take a deep dive in order to yield favourable results, making sure that the money being put in by the clients is utilized effectively.
+While it may look easy, one really has to take a deep dive in order to yield favourable results, making sure that the money being put in by the clients is utilized effectively.

 The Difference Between SEO and SEM